DETAILED ACTION

 determining, for a second AUV, a second underwater position at which the second AUV collects […] controlling the second AUV to move to the second underwater position; and collecting the second sensor data while the second AUV is at the second underwater position; […] (Edwards Pg 3 ¶ 3 lines 7-9 “Initially, the AUVs will be deployed to a location where they will create a formation so that they can take the appropriate data for signature assessment when the ship passes over them,” teaching the use of multiple AUVs deployed in a formation (at multiple positions))

-Brassieux and Edwards are considered analogous because they both relate to underwater vehicle sensing for determining vessel signatures.
-Therefore, it would have been obvious to someone of ordinary skill in the art before the effective filing date of the claimed invention to have modified the determined sensing craft trajectory for sensing the multiple signatures of a vessel of Brassieux with the addition of the multiple AUVs in formation for sensing signatures of Edwards.
+Brussieux and Edwards are considered analogous because they both relate to underwater vehicle sensing for determining vessel signatures.
+Therefore, it would have been obvious to someone of ordinary skill in the art before the effective filing date of the claimed invention to have modified the determined sensing craft trajectory for sensing the multiple signatures of a vessel of Brussieux with the addition of the multiple AUVs in formation for sensing signatures of Edwards.
 This modification would be made with a reasonable expectation of success as motivated by an improved ability to assess the signature of a vehicle quickly, such as before operation in a hostile environment (Edwards Abstract lines 8-11).

 wherein the first signature corresponds to a magnetic signature of the vessel, and wherein the second signature corresponds to an acoustic signature of the vessel.
 (Brussieux Pg 6 ¶ 10 “In addition, a portable device according to the invention may comprise, in addition, at least one sensor preferably selected from the following list and for measuring a quantity other than the magnetic signature of a boat: a hydrophone intended to measure the pressures and acoustic noises […] an active acoustic sounder to measure acoustic hull indexes, anechoic coatings and acoustic wake indexes,” teaching the collection of data for determination of both magnetic and acoustic signatures, as applies to the previously taught multiple AUVs of Edwards)

-Regarding Claim 20, Brassieux teaches:
+Regarding Claim 20, Brussieux teaches:

 A system, comprising: a first […] autonomous underwater vehicles (AUVs) (Brussieux Pg 3 ¶ 8 “According to a particular characteristic, the self-propelled marine mobile means are constituted by […] an unmanned underwater vehicle,”)